The Jurassic Coast

 Eype 3.5 miles.
 Our nearest beach, just over ten minutes drive from the campsite, is a hidden gem.
 Park at the cliff top and take a short walk down to the beautifully secluded pebble beach.
 Nothing there but the sea and breathtaking views across the Jurassic coastline.

 West Bay 4.5 miles.
-A bustling harbour with a fantastic choice of eateries from Rachel’s Kiosk serving fish and chips and seafood direct from the fishing boats, to the quirky Dining Carriage at The Station Kitchen and for special occasions the renowned ‘Riverside’ seafood restaurant.
+A bustling harbour with a fantastic choice of eateries from Rachel’s Kiosk serving fish and chips and seafood direct from the fishing boats, to the fine dining quirky Dining Carriage at The Station Kitchen.
 It is the nearest location for fishing trips and speedboats, a great spot for crabbing, home to a much loved rope themed children’s play park and of course the location of the highly acclaimed television drama ‘Broadchurch’.

 Seatown 5.5 miles A beautiful pebble and shingle coved beach located just off the main road village of Chideock.
 A starting point for the Golden Cap walk and home of the award winning Anchor Inn.

 Burton Bradstock 6 miles.
 This beach very often becomes the firm favourite with guests, the fact that the highly regarded Hive Beach Cafe is located directly on the shorefront no doubt has a lot to do with this.